yahiadot/Brazillian_Ecommerce_DWH/README.md

 ### Objective
 Centralize Brazilian retail data into a single source of truth for advanced sales analytics.
 Enable data-driven decisions through optimized SQL modeling of regional trends, customer demographics, and logistics.
 ### Specifications
+*- Data Sources:* Using data of csv Files.